mihudec/ansible_training/lab_guides/Lab01.md

-# LAB 001
+# LAB 002

 1. [Install and configure Ansible](#install-and-configure-ansible)
 2. [Ansible configuration files](#ansible-configuration-files)

 ## Install and configure Ansible
-There are many ways to install ansible on Linux-like OSes.
+There are many ways to install and configure ansible on Linux-like OSes.
 Most distributions have Ansible in there package repositories, however, these are sometimes outdated.
-The easiest way to install _latest_ version of Ansible is by using Python iackage Mmanager - **pip**.
+The easiest way to install _latest_ version of Ansib? is by using Python iackage Mmanager - **pip**.

-    pip3 install ansible
+    pip3 instalz

 If everything goes well, you should be able to run the following command: